This handbook is written for a computer science student who wants to understand Eyeling as code and as a reasoning machine.

 During reasoning (declarative phase):

-log:outputString behaves like a constraint-style builtin: it succeeds when its arguments are well-formed and sufficiently bound (notably, when the object is a string literal that can be emitted).
+log:outputString behaves like a pure test builtin (implemented in lib/builtins.js): it succeeds when its arguments are well-formed and sufficiently bound (notably, when the object is a string literal that can be emitted).
 Importantly, it does not print anything at this time.
 If a rule derives a triple like:

 :k log:outputString "Hello\n".